 The Denver Post News Paper - Helen H. Richardson, The Denver Post (C) 2011

-Rosa (blank) left, takes a full prepared tray of hamburger bun dough balls from Karen (Blank) left, to place on a tray for them to rise before baking.
-In the back are bakers Lorraine (Blank), left, and Queta (Blank), right who prepare the dough into hamburger rolls.
-Adams 14 school district is highlighted for a successful transformation of school food to 90% of it being made from scratch.
-At Adams City High School a crew of four bakers makes fresh rolls, hamburger buns and pizza crusts for it's 13 schools in the district.
-Four bakers have been hired to take on the task.
-They bake for four hours a day, make over 2,000 buns or rolls each day and supply freshly baked bread to about 7,400 students preschool to 12th grade.
+Rosa (on the left) takes a full prepared tray of hamburger bun dough balls from Karen (to the right) to place on a tray for them to rise before baking.
+In the back are the bakers Lorraine (myself on the left) and Queta (to the right), and we would prepare the dough into hamburger rolls.
+Adams County school district 14 was noticed for a successful transformation of their school food transitioning into 90% of being made from scratch.
+At Adams City High School a crew of us four bakers would make fresh rolls, hamburger buns, and pizza crusts for it's 13 schools in the district.
+We would bake for four hours a day, make over 2,000 buns or rolls, and supply freshly baked bread to about 7,400 students - preschool to 12th grade.

 Prior to the fall of 2010, a typical menu in Adams County School District 14 looked like this:

 Canned green beans

 Today, a menu in District 14 looks like this: